 University of Hull

-The University of Hull are one of the key delivery partners for the film programme of Hull 2017 with the newly developed Middleton Hall and they have over 4,000 fans and followers on social media, an email list of 1200 which has a strong link with the students and lecturers of the University of Hull.
+The University of Hull are one of the key delivery partners for the film programme of Hull 2017 with the newly developed Middleton Hall and they have over 4,000 fans and followers on social media, an email list of 1,200 which has a strong link with the students and lecturers of the University of Hull.
 The university sends weekly emails to the 45,000 students which will include cultural activities.

 The University of Hull produce 8,000 seasonal print to co-inside with their semester timetable and the new film programme at Middleton Hall will be a key part of this.